recordofloaduswar/Python/Automation/README.md

 - Names the file according to check number and check amount
 - Saves the file into the timestamped folder
 - Repeats the process until it has looped through the index file

+## Credit Card Recon
+I use this file to determine if any sucessful credit card transactions processed through our online giving site are missing from our CRM.
+It is basically an inner join of a report from our CRM to a report from our payment processor.
+Each row is a transaction.
+The inner join returns the transactions that are missing from the CRM report.